rachana1707-S/Sentiment-Aura/README.md

 3. Watch the aura change colors based on your emotions
 4. See keywords appear as you speak
 5. Marvel at the real-time sentiment analysis
+6. Use pause, resume, and clear controls as needed
+7. Switch between dark and light themes

 ### Visual Guide